M66B/NetGuard/README.md

 Tethering will not work when NetGuard is enabled due to a bug in Android ([issue](https://github.com/M66B/NetGuard/issues/42)).

-[Greenifying](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify) NetGuard will result in rules not being applied when connectivity changes from WiFi/mobile, changing from passive to active use and changing from roaming/not roaming.
+[Greenifying](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify) NetGuard will result in rules not being applied when connectivity changes from WiFi/mobile, passive/active, and roaming/not roaming.

 Frequently Asked Questions (FAQ)
 --------------------------------